-1. Each NSHE institution shall collect student and employee race and ethnicity information in compliance with federal reporting requirements of the U.S. Department of Education.
+Each NSHE institution shall collect student and employee race and ethnicity information in compliance with federal reporting requirements of the U.S. Department of Education.
 Institutions must use a two-question format to collect race and ethnicity data on all written and online applications for admission and employment as follows:

+Question 1: Are you Hispanic or Latino?
+(A person of Cuban

 Mexican, Puerto Rican, South or Central American, or other

 Spanish culture or origin, regardless of race.) ☐ Yes ☐ No

 Question 2: Please select the racial category or categories with which you most closely identify by placing an "x" in the appropriate box.
 Check as many as apply.

-American Indian or Alaska Native
+☐ American Indian or Alaska Native

+Asian

-☐ Asian☐ Black or African American
+☐ Black or African American

+☐ Middle Eastern or North African

-☐ Native Hawaiian or Other Pacific Islander
+Native Hawaiian or Other Pacific Islander

-☐ White
+■ White

-2. This format is required to meet the U.S. Department of Education requirements for collection of all student and employee race and ethnicity information and is effective Fall 2009.
+2. This format is required to meet the U.S. Department of Education requirements for collection of all student and employee race and ethnicity information.
 Admission and employment applications may include definitions for each racial category as defined by the U.S. Department of Education.
+The Middle Eastern or North African category is included to meet the requirements of NRS 239B.
 This does not preclude an institution from collecting additional information.